-The major research focus is on determining the molecular genetic basis of congenital heart defects.
-A current interest in the laboratory is the association between the cirrin gene and cardiac malformations known as endocardial cushion defects.
+The major research focus of the labroatory is determining the molecular genetic basis of congenital heart defects.
+A current interest is the association between the cirrin gene and cardiac malformations known as endocardial cushion defects.
 The cirrin gene encodes a novel extracellular protein that is expressed in the developing heart.
-We have determined that deletion of the cirrin gene correlates with the occurrence of endocardial cushion defects in the cytogenetic disorder known as 3p-syndrome.
+Researchers have determined that deletion of the cirrin gene correlates with the occurrence of endocardial cushion defects in the cytogenetic disorder known as 3p-syndrome.

 Investigations are now underway to determine if cirrin gene mutations give rise to congenital heart defects of endocardial origin.
 Additional studies include determining the function of cirrin through the development of a cirrin knockout mouse as a model, and discovering interacting proteins using genetic and biochemical approaches.
 Identification of the cirrin biochemical pathway will lead to an understanding of the role of cirrin in normal heart development and the pathogenesis of heart malformations.